Fania/dev_to_clone/readme.md

 This is a simple frontend clone of Dev.To for teaching purposes.

-It uses PHP, HTML and CSS but no backend.
+It uses PHP, HTML and CSS but no database (yet).